ibm-cloud-docs/vpc/console-tutorial.md

 Your instance must be running before you can associate a floating IP address.
 It can take a few minutes for the instance to be up and running.
 {: tip}

-To reserve and associate a floating IP address:
+To reserve and associate a floating IP address, following these steps:

 1. In the navigation pane, click **Compute > Virtual server instances**.
 1. Click your instance to view its details.
 1. In the **Network interfaces** section, click **Reserve** for the interface that you want to associate with a floating IP address.

 You can later reassign this floating IP address to another instance in the same zone.
-To do this, you can find the floating IP address on the **Network > Floating IPs** page, click its overflow menu (**...**), and click **Unassociate**.
+To reassign this floating IP address, you can find the floating IP address on the **Network > Floating IPs** page, click its overflow menu (**...**), and click **Unassociate**.
 Then, click **Associate** to select the instance and network interface that you want to associate with the floating IP address.
-{: tip}

 ## Create a public gateway (optional)
 {: #creating-a-public-gateway}